 Illinois Tech's Virtual Private Network (VPN) provides a secure, encrypted, network connection over the Internet between authorized Illinois Tech users and the university network.
-The VPN offers secure access for faculty and staff who need access to information technology systems that are not otherwise available from off-campus networks.
+The VPN offers students, faculty, and staff secure access to information technology systems that are not otherwise available from off-campus networks.

-VPN - Setup and Connect Using the Cisco AnyConnect
+Set Up VPN Connection Using the Cisco AnyConnect

-- VPN - Setup and Connect using the Cisco AnyConnect for Windows
+- Set up VPN connection using the Cisco AnyConnect for Windows

-- VPN - Setup and Connect using the Cisco AnyConnect for OS X
+- Set up VPN connection using the Cisco AnyConnect for OS X

 - The VPN does not provide Internet connectivity; it provides secure access into Illinois Tech's network.
 Individual users are responsible for selecting an Internet Service Provider (ISP), coordinating installation, and installing any required software necessary for Internet service.